metalsmith/metalsmith-browserify/README.md

 Would browserify both `./src/index.js` and `./src/another.js` and output them as `./build/index.js` and `./build/another.js` respectively.

+Note that if the entry path is nested, the paths may differ across environments (for example, on Windows the paths may use `\` as a separator).
+To fix this, use the Javascript API and use `path.join` to generate the correct path for your system at runtime.

 ### `browserifyOptions`

 Use this to pass options to browserify.
 So this `metalsmith.json`: